molarmanful/gCube/README.md

 To see how gCube works, go to [this Codepen Collection](http://codepen.io/collection/XOLVLQ/).

-gCube is built using Google Chrome Cube Lab Code.
+gCube is built using Google Chrome Cube Lab Code, and is inspired by alg.cubing.net.

 How to Use
 ==================